Updated June 4, 2021

 If disaster strikes, will your family be ready?

 Making an emergency plan for you and your family can prepare you in case of disaster.
 By drafting a simple plan, you can better your chances of safe evacuation, financial stability, and proper communication.
 The first step in making a family emergency plan is knowing what kinds of emergencies you may be susceptible to in your area.
+It’s time to level-up from simply setting a meeting place next time you go to an amusement park with your family.

 Needing to seek shelter may be a necessity for a variety of emergencies.
 When outside conditions require you to seek protection, this may require you to stay inside your home or flee to another source of shelter.
 In any case, it’s important to closely follow the direction of local authorities.
 Regardless, you’ll need to prepare by managing the most important resources, water, and food.
 So, when possible, always keep a supply of bottled water and non-perishable goods in a cool, dry place, like a closet, basement, or the trunk of your car.